Writing a book is good.

 As for revising the text, I prefer to pass everything directly to someone better than me.
 I tend not to see my mistakes and overestimate the power of my vocabulary 🙂 🙂

 Now our book is ready!

 The publishing part is the easiest, for example, with Amazon KDP it is enough to upload the text and cover files to get in a very short time (we are talking hours), the final OK for publication on Kindle eBook and paperback.

-Before we publish, however, we must decide one very important thing.
+Before publishing, however, we need to decide one very important thing.

 The structure of a book.